 This test doesn't apply if the breath alcohol analyser has no mains or other input ports.
-Otherwise it shall be conducted on supply lines and on all connexion cables if the instrument is composed of several elements connected together.
-For that connexion cables, the test shall be performed at each extremity of the cables if both of the elements are part of the instrument.
-The test conditions are the following:
+Otherwise it shall be conducted on supply lines and on all connection cables if the instrument is composed of several elements connected together.
+For connection cables, the test shall be performed at each extremity of the cables if both of the elements are part of the instrument.

-- Frequency range: from 0,15 MHz to 26 MHz

-- Modulation: 80 %AM, 1 kHz, sine wave
+Frequency range: from 0,15 MHz to 26 MHz Modulation: 80 %AM, 1 kHz, sine wave

-- RF amplitude (50 Ω): 10 V
+• RF amplitude (50 Ω): 10 V